 Women’s World Banking is proud to work toward supporting girls & young women around the world.
 Learn more about our impact:

 - Often girls aren’t aware of the importance of saving for their future or how to go about it.
 In Tanzania we partnered with the EU Commission & NMB Bank to show young women like Milembe where they can save their money.
 “It’s sad to see some girls actually depend on men to actually give them money.
-I told the I want to open my account.
+I told the [bank representative] I want to open my account.
 I’ve learned more about saving and was able to manage my own money.”
 Watch the video here.

 - We worked with Banco ADOPEM to become the first financial institutions in their markets to treat youth, girls in particular, as genuine bank customers.
 Increasing opportunities for girls allows them to fully participate in society.
 Watch the video here.